 You might have heard that stress is good because it gives us motivation and enthusiasm.
-It’s true, stress is something normal and even needed.
-The experience of stress is our bodies’ way of informing us that our subconscious-mind perceives something as a potential threat.
-In ideal scenario it pushes our limits and motivates us to take up the challenge so that we respond to it with a sense of hope, vigour and meaning.
+It’s true; stress is something normal and even needed.
+The experience of stress is our bodies’ way of informing us that our subconscious mind perceives something as a potential threat.
+In an ideal scenario, it pushes our limits and motivates us to take up the challenge so that we respond to it with a sense of hope, vigour and meaning.

-This process however can sometimes become relentless, resulting in chronic unresolved stress.
-Such prolonged state of alertness may result in a psychological and physiological debt, and even conditions such as depression or anxiety…
+This process, however, can sometimes become relentless, resulting in chronic unresolved stress.
+Such a prolonged state of alertness may result in a psychological and physiological debt, and even conditions such as depression or anxiety…

 One approach to this problem is to accept stress as a side effect of our lifestyle and aim to recover (or de-stress) at weekends or each time we go for a holiday break.
-We recommend however a more proactive approach, where we face the same pressures of a modern life but change our response to them.
-After all, stress is not what happens to us, stress is what we do with what happens to us.
+We recommend, however, a more proactive approach, where we face the same pressures of modern life but change our response to them.
+After all, stress is not what happens to us; stress is what we do with what happens to us.

 One of the most common techniques to reduce your stress level is Mindful Breathing.
 Focusing your attention on breath can be a game-changing skill in your life.
 It can help you deal with stress, anxiety, negative emotions, and sharpen your skills of concentration.
 Try it out also to cool yourself down when your temper flares.